Note

 Why Orleans?

-Orleans allows the game to be described via very simple C# code while allowing it to scale to a massively multiplayer game.
-For this motivation to be meaningful, the labyrinth of rooms needs to be very large and needs to support a large number of simultaneous players.
-One value of Orleans is that the service can be designed for growth, the overhead of running it at a small scale is not significant, and you can remain confident that it will scale if the need arises.
+Orleans allows you to describe the game using very simple C# code while enabling it to scale to a massively multiplayer game.
+For this motivation to be meaningful, the labyrinth of rooms needs to be very large and support many simultaneous players.
+One value of Orleans is that you can design the service for growth; the overhead of running it at a small scale isn't significant, and you can remain confident it will scale if the need arises.

 How is it modeled?

-Player and Rooms are modeled as grains.
-These grains allow you to distribute the game with each grain modeling state and functionality.
+Players and Rooms are modeled as grains.
+These grains allow you to distribute the game, with each grain modeling state and functionality.

 Things such as keys are modeled as plain old objects—they are just simple immutable data structures that move around rooms and among players; they don't need to be grains.